yugoslavskiy/osx-postinstall/README.md

 ### Main thing

 Script install [BlockBlock](https://objective-see.com/products/blockblock.html) and apply [OS X Lockdown](https://github.com/SummitRoute/osxlockdown) settings (optionally) ***before*** all installations.
-So, you can control Launch Agents installations with BlockBlock and pray for OSX Lockdown hardening settings, because there is [no](http://www.pcworld.com/article/3035682/security/hackers-planted-a-backdoor-inside-a-compromised-version-of-linux-mint.html) [silver](http://www.macrumors.com/2016/03/07/transmission-malware-downloaded-6500-times/) [bullet](http://arstechnica.com/security/2015/07/how-a-russian-hacker-made-45000-selling-a-zero-day-flash-exploit-to-hacking-team/) for your security.
+So, you can control Launch Agents installations with BlockBlock and pray for OSX Lockdown hardening settings, because there is [no](http://www.pcworld.com/article/3035682/security/hackers-planted-a-backdoor-inside-a-compromised-version-of-linux-mint.html) [silver](http://www.macrumors.com/2016/03/07/transmission-malware-downloaded-6500-times/) [bullet](http://arstechnica.com/security/2015/07/how-a-russian-hacker-made-45000-selling-a-zero-day-flash-exploit-to-hacking-team/).
 Whatever, we will do all possible for it, right?

 ### Under the hood